 StarShip also has plugins available for different EDI solutions as well.
-So, regardless of where your orders are coming from, StarShip can harness all of those different transactions together into one integration point and one platform to manage all of your various carriers.
+Regardless of where your orders are coming from, StarShip can bring together different transactions into one integration point and one platform, making it easy to manage various carriers.

 Features & Functionality

-If you have fulfillment that you’re doing on behalf of another customer or you have different business units, you can set up multiple profiles.
-These profiles can have different drop ship IDs where you can have the information for the return address, and their company logo.
-All the attributes of the customer that you’re shipping on behalf of will easily populate on the paperwork automatically.
+If you’re fulfilling shipments on behalf of another customer or different business units, you can set up multiple profiles.
+Each profile will have their own drop ship IDs with a return address and the company logo.
+All of these attributes will automatically populate on all the paperwork.

-If you want to do a rate comparison, StarShip can look at all the various carriers that are available to your particular destination.
+If you want to do a rate comparison, StarShip can look at all the carriers that are available to ship to your destination.
 You can also take that decision out of the hands of the shipper and let the system do the thinking for you.

 - Automate pricing and shipping in Dynamics GP and Acumatica

-The main aim of pricing and revenue management in a supply chain is to create a balance between supply and demand, while simultaneously optimizing profits.
+The main aim of pricing and revenue management in a food distribution supply chain is to create a balance between supply and demand, while simultaneously optimizing profits.
 Traditionally, businesses would tweak the availability of their assets.
-However, in this day in age, revenue management has adopted a different approach.
+However, in this day and age, revenue management has adopted a different approach.
 One that focuses more on pricing as the main tool for leveling out supply and demand.

 As a more universal approach, this type of pricing and revenue management in a supply chain has proven to boost profits more efficiently.
 It’s a winning strategy for companies across a number of industries, including manufacturing, food distribution, and wholesale.
 Let’s dive into how and why you would adopt this approach for your own company using food distributors as an example.

 Balancing supply and demand